google/draco/README.md

 new Draco releases are launched.
 To avoid the issue pin your sites to a versioned release.

+### Version 1.5.1 release
+* Adds assertion enabled Emscripten builds to the release, and a subset of the assertion enabled builds to GStatic.
+See the file listing below.
+* Custom paths to third party dependencies are now supported.
+See BUILDING.md for more information.
+* The CMake configuration file draco-config.cmake is now tested and known to work for using Draco in Linux, MacOS, and Windows CMake projects.
+See the `install_test` subdirectory of `src/draco/tools` for more information.
+* Bug fixes.

 ### Version 1.5.0 release
 * Adds the draco_transcoder tool.
 See the section below on the glTF transcoding tool, and BUILDING.md for build and dependency information.